adfinis/osschallenge/README.md

 and go to http://127.0.0.1:8000/ to get to the Website.

 ## License
-Code released under the [GNU Affero General Public License v3.0](LICENSE).
+Code released under the [GNU General Public License v3.0](LICENSE).